 In order to make clear their distinction from the union itself, Collectives wanting to be hosted by OCF should:

 - 2.Have a name distinct from the union, which does not include the union's name or the word "union" within it.

 - ✅ Hardship Fund for Alpha University Student Workers

 - 3.Focus their language on supporting workers, removing language about "unionizing" from the "about" section of their profile.

 - e.g. "Our group's mission is to support Delta Company's Workers."

 - 4.Make clear that the Collective is not controlled by the union.

-Additionally, the work must be open ended in terms of length in order to meet the IRS's requirement of an "indefinite charitable class," meaning that the goal should be to support all striking workers at the organization, not just those striking right now or some specific subset of them.
-This does not mean that your work must last forever - only that, if you chose, it could.
+Additionally, the work must be open-ended in terms of length in order to meet the IRS's requirement of an "indefinite charitable class," meaning that the goal should be to support all striking workers at the organization, not just those striking right now or some specific subset of them.
+This does not mean that your work must last forever - only that, if you choose, it could.
 This makes clear to the IRS that you are not out to enrich a finite number of people with your donated funds.

 - 1.Dissolve your previous fiscal sponsorship agreement